 Each hard money lender has their own cost structure for extending a bridge loan.
-Some lenders charge 1 Point, or 1% of the loan balance, to extend the loan by three months.
-Other lenders will charge 1 Point to extend the loan for another 12-months.
+Some lenders charge 1 point, or 1% of the loan balance, to extend the loan by three months.
+Other lenders will charge 1 point to extend the loan for another 12-months.
 Since hard money lending is a small part of the mortgage industry, there is not a universal answer to the cost to extend a hard money loan.

 The balloon payment on a hard money bridge loan is the final payment where the entire balance plus the final month of interest is due on the loan.
 With a 12-month bridge loan of $500,000 at 9.00% carrying a $3,750/mo payment, the balloon payment would be $503,750 ($500,000 principal balance + $3,750 monthly payment).
 Most hard money bridge loans are paid off prior to the balloon payment coming due either by a property sale or refinance.
 Some loans are extended prior to the balloon payment coming due.
 It is very rare to have a borrower write a check or wire funds from their account to satisfy the hard money balloon payment.

-The maximum LTV on a cash-out hard money bridge loan is 75% of appraised value.
+The maximum loan-to-value (LTV) on a cash-out hard money bridge loan is 75% of appraised value.
 Only a few lenders will go to 75% for experienced real estate investors who have a clear exit strategy to pay off the loan.
 The majority of hard money lenders like to keep a ceiling on the LTV at 65-70%.

 A hard money fix and flip financing loan works like any other non-traditional mortgage.
-The difference is that hard money fix and flip loans can be just a bridge loan or it can be a bridge loan + a rehab or construction component financing portion.
+The difference is that hard money fix & flip loans can be just a bridge loan or it can be a bridge loan + a rehab or construction component financing portion.
 Some house flippers like to use a hard money bridge loan to finance the acquisition as they’ll pay for renovations with their own funds.
 Other house flippers like to use the bridge loan to acquire the property and also like to finance the construction costs, allowing them to use higher overall leverage on their projects.

 Interest rates on hard money fix and flip financing in California, Oregon, and Washington ranges from 7.50% to 16.00%.
 Some real estate investors use a large down payment of 50% or more and pay for construction costs out of pocket, thus, using lower interest rate pricing starting at 7.50%.
-Other investors finance 90% on the purchase and 100% of the rehab (90/100 fix and flip financing), therefore paying higher interest rates at 11.00% on the purchase and up to 16.00% on the rehab financing.
+Other investors finance 90% on the purchase and 100% of the rehab (90/100 fix & flip financing), therefore paying higher interest rates at 11.00% on the purchase and up to 16.00% on the rehab financing.

-Closing costs on hard money fix and flip financing varies, ranging from the low end of 1 Point to the high end of 6 Points.
+Closing costs on hard money fix and flip financing varies, ranging from the low end of 1 point to the high end of 6 points.
 First Capital Trust Deeds usually originates hard money fix and flip loans with point structure coming in at 2-4 points.
 Each loan has its own set of unique circumstances that determines the costs of hard money fix and flip financing loans.